corda/corda/docs/source/tutorial-contract-clauses.rst

 In summary, the top-level contract ``CommercialPaper`` specifies a single grouping clause of type ``CommercialPaper.Clauses.Group``, which in turn specifies ``GroupClause`` implementations for each type of command (``Redeem``, ``Move`` and ``Issue``).
-This reflects the verification flow: in order to verify ``CommercialPaper``, we first group states, then wecheck which commands are specified, and finally we run command-specific verification logic accordingly.
+This reflects the verification flow: in order to verify ``CommercialPaper``, we first group states, then we check which commands are specified, and finally we run command-specific verification logic accordingly.

 .. image:: resources/commPaperExecution.png